 Occasionally, despite the best efforts of all concerned, flights are delayed for reasons beyond our personal control.
 If a long delay occurs, we will always do our best to provide a snack or meal when appropriate and in the case of an overnight delay, suitable accommodation.
 If we are made aware of a potential delay we will do our very best to advise you.

 Please note that the choice of accommodation for flight delays is made by the airline and is not part of your original package holiday.

 Please quote your booking reference number on all bank transfer transactions

 Credit and Debit cards (no handling charge)

 Unfortunately, we are not able to accept Solo cards

 Please make payable to Goa Experience and add your holiday reference to the reverse of the cheque along with your name and address.

 What is your deposit?

-Our deposit is £125 per person plus any insurance premiums, which needs to be paid at the time of confirming your holiday.
+Our deposit is 20% of the total cost of your holiday, which needs to be paid at the time of confirming your holiday.
 Your balance will be detailed on your invoice and must be paid in full no later than 12 weeks before your departure.

 Can I travel to Goa with a non Machine-readable passport?